Flag and seal of Idaho

-The seal depicts a miner and a woman representing equality, liberty and justice.
-The symbols on the seal represent some of Idaho's natural resources: mines, forests, farmland and wildlife.
+Seal history

 The current seal contains the text "Great Seal of the State of Idaho" in the outer ring, with the star that signifies a new light in the galaxy of states.
 The inner ring contains a banner with the Latin motto, Esto perpetua ("Let it be perpetual" or "It is forever").
 A woman (signifying justice) and a man (dressed as a miner) support a shield.
 The miner represents the chief industry of the state at the time of statehood.

 Inside, the shield bears images symbolic of the state.
 The pine tree in the foreground refers to Idaho's immense timber interests.
 The husbandman plowing on the left side of the shield, together with the sheaf of grain beneath the shield, are emblematic of Idaho's agricultural resources, while the two cornucopias, or horns of plenty, refer to the horticultural.
 Idaho has a game law, which protects the elk and moose; an elk's head rises above the shield.
 The state flower, the wild syringa or mock orange, grows tall at the woman's right, while the ripened wheat grows as high as her shoulder.
 The river depicted in the shield is the Snake or Shoshone River.

+In 1957, the seal was slightly redrawn by Paul B. Evans and the Caxton Printers, Ltd. at the request of the state government, in order to add more anthropocentric elements to the centered shield.